About Our Ironmongery & Hardware

-Deadbolts offer the best protection against burglary or break-in.
+Deadbolts offer the best protection against burglary or break-ins.
 Lock bolts are moved by turning a knob or key without the use of a spring.
 Deadbolts feature a unique locking mechanism that resists physical attacks, battering and boring.
 They cannot be opened with a knife or hand tool.
 Deadbolt locks come in three types: single, double and C. Single-cylinder deadbolts are the simplest ones and can be activated from one side via a key.
-A double cylinder deadbolt can be used with a key from both sides.
-A single, double and lockable thumb turn deadbolt features a thumb turn inside that can be locked with a key.
+A double-cylinder deadbolt can be used with a key from both sides.
+A single, double and lockable thumb-turn deadbolt features a thumb-turn inside that can be locked with a key.
 This type of deadbolt provides the greatest flexibility and security.

 Padlocks belong in the free-standing lock group.
 They are portable, meaning unlike other lock types, they are not permanently attached to a door or anything that uses it.
 Padlocks come in a variety of models that are grouped into two main categories: keyed and combination.
 Keyed padlocks alone are available in different subtypes, like keyed alike, keyed different and keyable.
 Padlocks are easy to recognize, not merely due to their mobile nature, but also because of their looped-handle shackle shape.
 They contain a shouldered shackle, a part in which the padlock shoulders raise the sides of the shackle to inhibit bolt cutters from cutting through it.